 Chocolate truffles are made healthier by using avocado instead of heavy cream.
 The end result is a rich, silky chocolate treat.
 With only 3 ingredients, these are really easy to make and are perfect for gifting, parties or just for yourself.

 Lately, I’ve been having a lot of fun experimenting with swapping out certain ingredients in baked goods with avocados now that avocados are back in season.
+I’ve made chocolate avocado pudding before so I thought you could also use avocados to make truffles.
 For this recipe, I used creamy California avocados provided to me by the California Avocado Commission.

 The chocolate masks any avocado flavor and the avocado adds a richness to the dessert that wasn’t there before.
 Plus you get all the healthy benefits of avocados added to your sweets too.

 These chocolate truffles come together so easily.
 You only need three ingredients!
 Chocolate, avocado and cocoa powder.

 You melt the chocolate and mash the avocados and then blend them together.

 You let your dough firm up a little before shaping them into balls.